The Chemistry Masters opens doors for you

 It's hardly surprising, then, that a high proportion of graduates have the ambition to go on to research: 44% of them* take a liking to the university benches, and continue their studies with a doctorate.
 This is a path that enables them to aim for the professions of teacher-researcher, researcher, research engineer...

-After completing her Master's degree in chemistry, Vanessa Ortiz turned to research.
+After completing her Masters in Chemistry, Vanessa Ortiz turned to research.
 A vocation discovered late in life, during a memorable second-year internship in Melbourne, Australia...

 Vanessa Ortiz is a chemist through and through.
 But it's on the greener side of the discipline: for her, climate change and the state of the planet are crucial issues.
-Her Master's degree in Chemistry at UM will therefore be geared towards the environment, and she has opted for the "Materials science for energy and sustainable development" .
+For this reason, she has opted for an environment-oriented Master's degree in Chemistry at the UM, with a specialization in the "Materials science for energy and sustainable development" .

 "Chemistry is in everything!